Trezor ONE and Ledger NANO

 Ledger Nano S - Currencies NOT Supported

-As is quite clear, Ledger holds a significant advantage over Trezor as well as compatibility is concerned.
+As is quite clear, Ledger Nano holds a significant advantage over Trezor One as well as compatibility is concerned.
 It has almost all the coins on the Trezor list, along with support for a host of the lesser known alt-coins.
 Please note that the below lists are not exhaustive by any means, and are subject to change, as the companies update their device firmware.
 Please check the official pages for the most up to date list of supported currencies.

 Trezor Setup & Usability

-Trezor is available for sale from the manufacturer website, and also from Amazon.
+Trezor One is available for sale from the manufacturer website, and also from Amazon.
 Do note that you should only buy this product from an official Trezor store.
 Any device purchased from third-party sellers on sites like eBay may not be secure.

 When bought from the official store, the Trezor arrives hermetically packaged and sealed to prevent any chance of tampering during transit.
-Trezor is an HD wallet that can store your private cryptocurrency keys.
+Trezor is an HD wallet that can store your private cryptocurrency private keys.
 It is like a small computer, with a dedicated display, microprocessor, and storage.

 Setup of the device involves multiple steps.
 The steps are straightforward, but this is a high-security device.
 You cannot skip or fool around with the setup process.
 It does feel a bit complicated, and beginners can get confused.